 Automate Folder actions with Action Script

-When you drop any image file to this folder, the Action Scripts will automatically create two folders inside the folder separated by the actions assigned: Original Images will hold the original, while the PNG Images folder is where the duplicated images are kept.
+When you drop any image file into this folder, the Action Scripts will automatically create two separate folders inside the main folder.
+These are differentiated by the actions assigned to them.
+The ‘Original Images‘ folder will hold the original files, while the ‘PNG Images’ folder will store the duplicated images.